opendatasoft/ods-documentation/source/creating_maps_charts/map2/create-a-multiple-layers-map.rst

 Color by category
 """""""""""""""""

-The Choropleth visualization mode displays data as markers (dots or icons) or as shapes.
+The Color by category visualization mode displays data as markers (dots or icons) or as shapes.
 It also enhances the visualization with colors.
-The markers and/or shapes are colored according to a color scheme, defined by a values range based on a chosen variable.
-The Choropleth mode allows the creation of a thematic layer.
+The markers and/or shapes are colored according to a color scheme based on defined categories - which can be numerical or not, just defined by a certain word.
+The Color by category mode allows the creation of a categorized layer.

 .. list-table::
    :header-rows: 1